Auckland arrivals with symptoms booking Covid tests in Queenstown

 "So we are just following guidelines from public health."

-The centre would be testing people who had arrived from Auckland for a holiday, Mr Light said.
+The centre would be testing people who had arrived from Auckland for a holiday, Light said.

 "They have come down for a ski holiday and they're quite rightly booking in for swabs if they have any mild symptoms and we are just meeting that need."

-The pop-up didn't have a cap on how many could be tested, Mr Light said.
+The pop-up didn't have a cap on how many could be tested, Light said.

 It will run until 5pm today.